-On The Way Towards Safer Fashioin A message from all of us
+On The Way Towards Safer Fashion A message from all of us

 We took a pledge against formaldehyde in our new line of shirts.
 This carcinogen, commonly used as a chemical finish on clothing, is toxic not only to our wearers but to our manufacturing employees and to the environment.
 Because of that, we’ve gone formaldehyde-free.